 What To Expect

 Each retreat is designed to unfold and deepen over the days from Sunday afternoon arrival to Friday noon closing.
 Our Sunday evening gathering simply introduces the staff and presenter and offers participants a chance to connect with one another.
-The evening closes with a guided meditation to enter the silence that we hold each evening from closing through breakfast.
+The evening closes in gentle silence.

 Participants may choose to open their days with a time of movement and meditative prayer led by staff, followed by breakfast.
-We gather for the morning’s plenary session, breaking our silence with singing and chanting, led by our musician Luba Kravchenko.
-Our presenter speaks on an aspect of our theme for up to an hour and a half, and after a break, we integrate what we have heard through a variety of activities led by staff, such as discussion, interaction, individual or communal art, or time in nature,
+We begin the morning’s session with singing.
+Our presenter then speaks on an aspect of our theme for about hour and a half, and after a break, we integrate what we have heard through a variety of activities such as discussion, interaction, individual or communal art, body movement, or time in nature.

-Every afternoon offers several hours of free time after lunch, and participants typically choose among rest, conversation, silence, reading, walking the labyrinth, hiking, or playing with the materials in our art room, which is open 24/7.
+Every afternoon offers several hours of free time after lunch, and participants typically choose among rest, conversation, silence, reading, walking the labyrinth, hiking, or playing with the materials in our art room.

 Curious about what happens at a Companions retreat?
 Blogger Adam Walker Cleaveland attended our August 2016 retreat at Lake Tahoe and posted these insightful and entertaining daily reflections.